Circles and Ellipses

 - Move the mouse outside the ellipse to create open arcs.

-- Hold the Control key to restrict the angle to user defined increments (by default 5 degree).
+- Hold the Shift key to restrict the angle to user defined increments (45 degrees by default).

 - For multi-band ellipses, drag the inner handles to resize the bands.

 The properties of an ellipse shape can be edited in the Shape panel when the shape is selected, or in the Ellipse view, either from the shape panel, or when editing a shape style.

 The following properties can be modified for an ellipse shape:

 - Size - Select the width and height of the ellipse, in two numeric editors.

 - Pie - Select starting and ending angles of pie or arc shapes.

 - Thickness - Select the common thickness of the ellipse bands, for multi-band ellipses.

 - Count - Set the number of bands in the ellipse, pie or arc.